grpc/grpc.github.io/content/docs/quickstart/node.md

 ---
-bodyclass: docs
-headline: Node Quick Start
+title: Node Quick Start
-layout: docs
+layout: quickstart
-sidenav: doc-side-quickstart-nav.html
-type: markdown
 ---

 <p class="lead">This guide gets you started with gRPC in Node with a simple